Codecademy/docs/content/html/concepts/entities/greek_symbol.md

   - "paths/front-end-engineer-career-path"
 ---

 Greek symbols are frequently employed in scientific, mathematical, and technological applications.
-It can use as HTML Character Entities and by using Unicode values.
+They can be used via HTML entities and by using Unicode values.

 ## Example